oppia/oppia-android/wiki/Installing-Oppia-Android.md

         * If you already have a project open in Android Studio, in the right hand toolbar, locate `Device Manager`.
       - Click the **+**, and then click **Create Virtual Device**.
-      - Follow the wizard to create a phone and a tablet AVD, setting the **system image** to be one of `API Level 30` or `API Level 34` as installed above.
+      - Follow the wizard to create a phone and a tablet AVD, setting the **system image** to be `API Level 35` as installed above.
       - After creating your devices, you will be able to see a list of all the devices on the device manager panel.
       - For more information on the different configurations available for AVDs, please visit the [official documentation page.](https://developer.android.com/studio/run/managing-avds)